excalidraw/excalidraw-blog/content/blog/year-two/index.md

 https://twitter.com/excalidraw/status/1451280455647563783

-[Aakansha](https://twitter.com/aakansha1216) added support for [binding text to a container](https://github.com/excalidraw/excalidraw/pull/4343).
-No more manual resizing or adding line breaks so the text fits into your containers!
+Need to create sticky notes?
+[Aakansha](https://twitter.com/aakansha1216) added support for [binding text to a container] (https://github.com/excalidraw/excalidraw/pull/4343).
+No more manual resizing, positioning, or adding line breaks so the text fits into your containers!

 https://twitter.com/aakansha1216/status/1471509326674030592